jgdshl/spoken-tamil-book/preprocessed/Ch_01_stating_your_needs.md

 From above example you could see that in spoken Tamil, a lot of details can be dropped if the context is available.

 The "also" particle can also be put with the subject, and just not with the verb.
 But it means a different thing.
-The emphasis is put on _!you!_ rather than the _!it!_.
+The emphasis is put on _you_ rather than the _it_.

 > _Kabilan: unakkù vêɳum-aa_ ?
 >